mpv-player/mpv/DOCS/man/input.rst

     (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

-    See ``current-window-scale`` for the value derived from the actual window size.

-    Since mpv 0.31.0, this always returns the previously set value (or the default value), instead of the value implied by the actual window size.
-    Before mpv 0.31.0, this returned what ``current-window-scale`` returns now, after the window was created.

-``current-window-scale``
-    The ``window-scale`` value calculated from the current window size.
-This has the same value as ``window-scale`` if the window size was not changed since setting the option, and the window size was not restricted in other ways.
-The property is unavailable if no video is active.
+    Since mpv 0.34.0, ``window-scale`` always tracks the value calculated from the current window size.
+This property is unavailable if no video is active.

 ``focused``
     Whether the window has focus.
 Might not be supported by all VOs.